-Castaldo Jewelry Molding Rubber has been the industry standard for more than 40 years and continues to be the best jewelry molding rubber available for lost wax casting.
+Castaldo Jewelry Molding Rubber has been the industry standard for more than 40 years and continues to be the best jewelry molding rubber available for lost wax jewelry casting.

-Castaldo White Label®, the less expensive of our two grades, has a high concentration of pure natural gum rubber, which makes it soft and pliable, qualities that the experienced mold-cutter values in his efforts to produce high-quality molds in the shortest reasonable time.
+Castaldo White Label®, the less expensive and firmer of our two grades, has a high concentration of pure natural gum rubber, which makes it resilient and pliable, qualities that the experienced mold-maker values in his efforts to produce high-quality molds in the shortest reasonable time.

-Castaldo White Label contains more pure natural gum rubber, making it even softer and more pliable.
-Experienced mold-cutters know that this compound's superior qualities can save them substantially on labor costs when used for difficult molds containing undercuts, where a stiffer mold would break delicate wax patterns or would make their production impossible altogether.
+Castaldo Gold Label® contains even more pure natural gum rubber, making it even softer and more pliable.
+Experienced mold-makers know that this compound's superior qualities can save them substantially on labor costs when used for difficult molds containing undercuts, where a stiffer mold would break delicate wax patterns or would make their production impossible altogether.